eitan-rosati/Data-Analysis-Projects/README.md

    **files:** <br>
    - games_analysis.ipynb - a jupyter notebook that contain the whole code and conclusions analysis in the project.
    - games.csv - a link to download the csv is in the project description(in the ipynb)
+   - games_analysis.py - All the code in Py file

 ### 2. **Telecom company datasets analysis**
  In this project we analysis the data of a telecom company - the different services the company have and the users data.
+The project includes the following stages:
+   - Data Processing
+   - Different analysis on our data
+   - Test Hypotheses

+   **Python Packages used in the project:**
+   - Pandas
+   - Numpy
+   - Matplotlib
+   - Scipy
+   - re(regex)